The Art of Stress-Free Productivity

 The David Allen Company is known around the world for helping people get things done.
 Author and speaker, David Allen, has been a champion of personal productivity since the early 1980’s.
 He is perhaps best known for his book, Getting Things Done: The Art of Stress-Free Productivity.
 The book describes Allen’s Getting Things Done (GTD) productivity system.
 It’s an effective system for clearing your mind of all inputs so you can focus on the things that are truly important, which in turn allows you to do your best work and get things done.

-Implementing GTD can restore peace and tranquility as everything gets filed orderly into your trusted system instead of the disorder and chaos that comes from just responding to emergencies and putting out fires.
+Implementing Getting Things Done can restore peace and tranquility as everything gets filed orderly into your trusted system instead of the disorder and chaos that comes from just responding to emergencies and putting out fires.
 In this post, we’ll show you how to reclaim control of your life and accelerate the GTD learning curve for you by covering the basics of GTD and walk you through a couple of examples so you can see how to apply it to your life.

 You may have heard of the Getting Things Done system before (we’ve even got a special GTD method section on our website) but perhaps you aren’t sure how to implement it.
 On the surface, GTD can be a bit intimidating when trying to get started with it.
-If you’ve been putting off learning about GTD because you didn’t want to take the time to read the Getting Things Done book, this post will show you exactly how to get things done.
+If you’ve been putting off learning about GTD because you didn’t want to take the time to read the Getting Things Done book, this post will show you exactly how to implement Getting Things Done.